Drone Flight Logs Best Practices

 • Scales to thousands of flights

-• Real-time team visibility
+• Shared team visibility

-ColonyCore's flight logging captures all required data fields automatically and links each flight to its associated job, equipment, and billing record.
+Colony Core's flight logging structures the required data fields and links each flight to its associated job, equipment, and billing record.

 Compliance Requirements (Part 107)